mk-fg/reliable-discord-client-irc-daemon/README.md

 rdircd % python3 -m pip install --user aiohttp
 ```

+If you have/use [pipx] (e.g. from distro repos), it can be used to run python
+apps like this one and auto-maintain dependencies - just "pipx run" the main
+script: `pipx run rdircd --help` - without needing to touch venv or pip at all
+(pipx will do it "under the hood").

 After requirements above are installed, script itself can be fetched
 from this repository and run like this: